ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

   .AddQueryConventions();
 ```

-This in turn allows you like with mutations to annotate errors on your resolver or use the `FieldResult<TResult, TError>` type.
+This in turn allows you, like with mutation conventions, to annotate errors on your resolver or use the `FieldResult<TResult, TError>` type.

 ```csharp
 public class Query